Northwest Control-Line Competition Rules

 Then there is a period of comment, usually a month or two.
-The FL Northwest message boards are a good place for this discussion to take place.
+The FL Northwest control-line forum is a good place for this discussion to take place.

 After the comment period, the proposer may want to make modifications to the proposal based on the comments received.
 If so, usually another comment period would be allowed.

 After the comment period, a ballot is published, and time left for voting.
 Any Northwest CL modeler who has participated in the affected catgory in the past five years as a contestant or official can vote on the proposal.
 Voting will be conducted by e-mail or snail mail.
 This method allows the coordinator to verify that each person votes only once.